Standoff detection, identification and quantification of chemical agents are fundamental needs in several fields of

 the spectral, spatial, as well as the temporal domain.

 Telops has developed an innovative instrument that can not only provide an early warning for chemical agents and toxic

-chemicals, but also one that provides a "Chemical Map" in the field of view.
+chemicals, but also one that provides a "Chemical Map" of the field of view.
 To provide to best field imaging

-dual integrated radiometric calibration targets and a visible boresight camera.
-These modules, assembled together in an
+dual integrated radiometric calibration targets and a visible boresighted camera.
+These modules, assembled together in

 algorithms make this instrument a world-class passive standoff detection system for chemical imaging.

 This paper presents chemical detection and identification results obtained with the FIRST sensor.